recoveryhub/2021-wanderers/Source/Draft/MJ_TW_017.md

 Now they were before the Golden Eagle, and out of door and window floated voices of Heinrich, Karl, and Johann.

 That was December.
-In February Charles the Fifth made to be drawn an edict against Luther.
+In February Charles the Fifth[^9] made to be drawn an edict against Luther.
 The Diet sitting at Worms refused assent.
 April, and Luther, at Worms, stood in his own defence, spoke with a great, plain eloquence.
 Eloquence never saved a man against whom set the main current of his time.
 The main current of his time going with him, Martin Luther rode in a seaworthy{372} boat.
 Storms there were, thunder and lightning, tempest and a lashed ocean—but the boat rode.
 May, and Pope and Emperor threatened that revolt and all who had share therein with fire in this world and in the world hereafter.
 The revolt made itself a stronger current.

 In May, Eberhard Gerson came again to Hauptberg.
 He slept at the Golden Eagle, and in the bright, exquisite morning sought out the house where dwelled Gabriel Mayr and Thekla.
 The cherry trees were at late bloom, and the morning breeze shook down the white petals.
 The house seemed to stand among fountains.